Gorkowski/Atmospheric_Science_Class/Classes/Homeworks/Homework_2.md

 # Single particle
 1a.
 [10 pt] For the three refractive indices m = 1.5 + 0j, m = 2 + 0j, m = 2.5 + 0j.
 Plot the wavelength of the maximum Mie extinction efficiency (Qext) as a function of particle diameter (Dp = 10 nm to 1000 nm, step_size = 10 nm).
 Within the 100 nm to 5,000nm wavelength range.
+Note: The plot should be wavelength on the y-axis (corresponding to the max Qext) and particle diameter on the x-axis.

 1b.
 [5 pt] comment on and summarize the relationship between the maximum Mie extinction efficiency and the particle diameter.
 How does the refractive index change this relationship?